 In 2014 a number of scientists set about trying to answer this question.
 I wanted to get hold of the whitepaper to read it myself but to my great frustration it is only accessible if you are a member of an academic institution, which I am not.
 If you are fortunate enough to have such access, you can read the full paper here.

 In my case I garnered my information from this article reporting on the study.

-The conclusions of the research, which involved taking samples of ejaculate fluid from 7 women who consistently experienced ejaculation, was as follows.
+The conclusions of the research, which involved taking samples of ejaculate fluid from 7 female participants who consistently experienced ejaculation, was as follows.

 In order to confirm the origin of the ejaculate fluid, the researchers took ultrasounds of the subject’s bladder immediately after they had urinated, confirming the bladder to be empty.
 The subjects then engaged in sexual stimulation and just before their orgasm, another ultrasound was taken, which showed that the bladder had filled again during sexual arousal.
 After ejaculation a third ultrasound showed the bladder to be empty.

 I found these results particularly interesting, because they are consistent with my own experiences of arousal and ejaculation: